makinacorpus/django_pyoidc/docs/explanation.rst

 .. _expl_new_oidc:

-Why make a new OIDC library ?
+Why make a new OIDC library?
 =============================

 We decided to roll our own OIDC integration with Django, and that is not a small work.
 As such we first performed an analysis of the existing libraries, evaluating whether or not we should contribute to them or implement our own.

 In this section you will find the results of this analysis.
 We collected our data during the first months of 2023.

-Here are our criteria :
+Here are our criteria:

 * do you need a custom authentication backend to work ?
 Our use case includes multi-tenant setup through `django-siteprefs <https://pypi.org/project/django-siteprefs/>`_
-* is security sensitive code based on a well known, well maintained library ?
+* is security sensitive code based on a well known, well maintained library?
-* is it still maintained ?
+* is it still maintained?
 * does it supports *Bearer* authentication (for ``django-rest-framework``).